libapps/libapps-mirror/nassh/doc/hack.md

 * dist/: Builds of the Chrome extension.
 * [doc/]: Documentation files.
 * [html/]: The main UI objects.
-  * [crosh.html]: Chrome OS developer shell.
-Not used outside of Chrome OS.
+  * [crosh.html]: ChromeOS developer shell.
+Not used outside of ChromeOS.
   * [nassh.html]: The main ssh terminal page.
   * [nassh_connect_dialog.html]: The main connection dialog.
   * [nassh_google_relay.html]: Stub page when redirecting with external relay.